melivinograd/kse-inertial-manifold-dimension/README.md

 This repository contains the numerical experiments and dataset generation pipeline used to study dimensional scaling in the 1D Kuramoto–Sivashinsky (KS) equation.

-Datasets are generated using a pseudo-spectral solver (`spooky` backend), and are used for downstream dimensionality-reduction

 ## Dataset Generation

-Datasets are created with:
+Datasets are generated using a pseudo-spectral solver (`spooky` backend).
+They are created with:

 ```bash
 python create_dataset.py
 ```

-Simulation parameters are defined in:

 ### Simulation Parameters